GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

 ## Shut down resources used in the tutorial

-Now that you have tested the automated cleanup of VM instances, you can either [delete the entire project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#shutting_down_projects) or delete the individual resources that you created to prevent further billing for them on your account.
+After you have tested the automated cleanup of VM instances, you can either [delete the entire project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#shutting_down_projects) or delete the individual resources that you created to prevent further billing for them on your account.